-- Property must be occupied by a single-family household with an OSS - Parcel must be located in a priority area drainage - Parcel may be served by all types of OSS, including gravity, conventional, or alternative systems - Recipient must not have received a previous rebate for the same type of service during this campaign - I.e. Recipient may receive multiple rebates for different services (i.e. one inspection, and/or one pumping, and/or one riser, and/or one minor repair) totaling \$350 - o Exceptions may be made for a recipient with multiple properties, per the jurisdiction's and HCRPIC Coordinators' approval
+- Property must be occupied by a single-family household with an OSS, or a business property within 200 ft of marine or freshwater drainage (on a case-by-case basis) - Parcel must be located within 200ft of marine or freshwater drainage, including drainage ditches - Parcel may be served by all types of OSS, including gravity, conventional, or alternative systems - Recipient must not have received a previous rebate for the same type of service during this campaign - o I.e. Recipient may receive multiple rebates for different services (i.e. one inspection, and/or one pumping, and/or one riser, and/or one minor repair) totaling \$350

-- Recipient must grant access to property for a site visit and field inspection where PIC inspectors will share: - Local water quality information - o OSS permit and maintenance records - o Site-specific recommendations to prevent premature OSS failures - o Potential fecal coliform sources and drainage features
+- o Exceptions may be made for: - A recipient with multiple properties, per the jurisdiction's and HCRPIC Coordinators' approval - A second pumping for an OSS in a prolonged repair process - Recipient must grant access to property for a site visit and field inspection where PIC inspectors will share: - o Local water quality information - o OSS permit and maintenance records - o Site-specific recommendations to prevent premature OSS failures - Potential fecal coliform sources and drainage features